Q. Do you treat hair loss for both men and women?

 Q. How long does the procedure take?

 A. The length of time depends on the number of follicles to be transplanted.
-The average procedure takes three to nine hours.
+The average procedure takes four to nine hours.

 Q. If I have hair transplantation, how long will I be “out of commission”?

 A. You can return to work the following day.
 However, depending on the balding area, there could be some tele-tale signs that you did something for appoximately 10 days.
-If need be, you can wear a hat starting the day after the procedure to transition yourself during that 10 day period.
-You should avoid strenuous activities for a week or two so that the transplanted grafts have the chance to heal properly in their new location.
+If need be, you can wear a hat starting the day of the procedure to transition yourself during that 10 day period.
+You should avoid strenuous activities such as heavy weight lifting or aerobic exercize for appoximately two weeks after the procedure.
+It is important to following the post-op instructions so the transplanted grafts have the chance to heal properly in their new location.